-Applications For Season 16 Of Stars Of Science Are Open
+Applications for Season 16 of Stars of Science are Open

 “As a working mother and scientist, I am grateful for the support I got from Stars of Science in realizing my entrepreneurial ambitions.
 I encourage all aspiring innovators to apply for the next season as this show is an incredible platform that can turn your vision into reality and change the world,” says Al Siyabi.

-Season 14 alumnus Youcef Fermi is currently working as the lead research and development engineer of atmospheric plasma innovative applications in a French-based firm. by disrupting the traditional method of producing hydrogen gas through ground-breaking technology, also known as the plasma torch downstream process.
+Season 14 alumnus Youcef Fermi is currently working as the lead research and development engineer of atmospheric plasma innovative applications in a French-based firm.
+He is on the precipice of transforming the automotive industry by disrupting the traditional method of producing hydrogen gas through ground-breaking technology, also known as the plasma torch downstream process.

 “My experience as a Stars of Science candidate transformed my mindset.
 As an academic, I had assumed that developing an innovative device to market standards would take years.
 However, the program, with its network of high-level experts, provided me with all the knowledge and resources I needed to accelerate the production process from idea to market in just three months,” said Fermi.